dss99911/kotlin-simple-architecture/README.md

 Kotlin Simple Architecture is a simple framework to pursue the below
 - To develop easily reducing learning curve of various architecture and libraries
-- Low code development. so, Library provide all common logic like sign-in, oauth, etc
+- Low code development. so, Library provide all common logic like authentication, oauth, etc

 # Features